Navrongo Health Research Centre

 Health and Demographic Surveillance Site

-About Navrongo Health & Demographic Surveilance System (NDSS)
+About Navrongo Health & Demographic Surveilance System (NHDSS)

-Having started in 1988 as a field site, the Navrongo Health Research Centre (NHRC) was formally established in 1992 by the Ghana Ministry of Health.
-In 1993 the NHRC put in place the Navrongo Health and Demographic Surveillance System (NHDSS) in the two Kassena-Nankana districts of the Upper East region of Ghana to support the evaluation of research activities in the Centre particularly on the determinants of morbidity, mortality and fertility in Ghana’s northern regions.
+The Navrongo Health Demographic System (NHDSS) is a comprehensive health and population surveillance System operating under the Navrongo Health Research Centre (NHRC).
+Under the NHDSS is the Kassena – Nankana Health and Demographic Surveillance System (KNHDSS), the Builsa Health and Demographic Surveillance System (BHDSS) and Mamprugu Health and Demographic Surveillance System (MHDSS).
+With this structure, the NHDSS serves as a crucial source of demographic and health data for informed policy-making and public health interventions in Northern Ghana.
+When the Navrongo Health Research Centre (NHRC) was formally established in 1992 by the Ghana Ministry of Health, In 1993 the NHRC put in place the Navrongo Health and Demographic Surveillance System (NHDSS) in the two Kassena-Nankana districts of the Upper East region and later a third district (Mamprugu) to support the evaluation of research activities in the Centre particularly on the determinants of morbidity, mortality and fertility in Ghana’s northern regions.

-The two districts cover an area of 1675 km2 along the Ghana-Burkina Faso border.
-The NHDSS currently monitors approximately 157,000 people in 32,000 households; fieldworkers routinely visit households within the study area to collect and update the demographic characteristics of the people.
+The three districts cover an area of 1675 km2 along the Ghana-Burkina Faso border.
+The NHDSS currently monitors approximately 318,000 people in over 45,000 households.
+Fieldworkers routinely visit households within the study area to collect and update the demographic characteristics of the people.
 Events monitored routinely include pregnancies, births, morbidity, deaths, migrations, marriages and vaccination status.
 Socioeconomic indicators are also monitored.
 Data updates are done every four months by trained fieldworkers.
 Additional features of our HDSS include the Community Key Informants (CKI) system where trained volunteers routinely report key events such as pregnancies, births and child deaths as they occur in their locality.
 Verbal Autopsy (VA) technique is also used for the determination of the probable causes of death of the study population.

 Objectives